kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The goal is to make PDBs usable for multi-pod replicas like a LWS, which has a leader and worker pods for use cases like distributed AI workloads.
-Currently, eviction or preemption of multiple pods may disturb pods across multiple LWS replicas, instead of the preferred outcome of evicting multiple pods from a single LWS replica.
-For workloads like a `LeaderWorkerSet`, the health of a replica depends on the simultaneous availability of all pods within its group.
+The goal is to make PDBs usable for pod groups as defined by the `Workload` object, which are common for use cases like distributed ML workloads.
+Eviction or preemption of pods across multiple groups should be recognized as disrupting each of those groups, as opposed to evicting multiple pods from a single group (which only disrupts that one group).
+For these workloads, the health of the entire replica depends on the simultaneous availability of a certain number of pods within its group (as defined in the `Workload`'s `PodGroup`).

 ### Goals